 FIG. 4.
-Band-structures of the primitive polyacene unit cell, aligned at their respective valence band maximum (VBM).
-Fully converged RSH-DFTB calculations, with $1 \times 1 \times 15$ k-point sampling in the selfconsistent run that produced the ground-state density, performed in the TCI and MIC scheme, are compared to a band-structure that exhibits artifacts due to an insufficient truncation of the Coulomb interaction for small BvK supercells.
+Band structures of the primitive polyacene unit cell, aligned at their respective valence band maximum (VBM).
+Fully converged RSH-DFTB calculations, with $1 \times 1 \times 15$ k-point sampling in the self-consistent run that produced the ground-state density, performed in the TCI and MIC schemes, are compared to a band structure that exhibits artifacts due to an insufficient truncation of the Coulomb interaction for small BvK supercells.
 The first Brillouin zone was sampled between B' = (0.0, 0.0, -0.5) and B = (0.0, 0.0, +0.5).

-explicitly shows two fully converged band-structures of Figure 3, demonstrating that not only the gap size, but also all bands, calculated with TCI or MIC are virtually identical.
-Additionally, a non-convergent band-structure, originating from a density calculation with $1 \times 1 \times 6$ k-point sampling is included.
-For this choice of parameters the band-gap collapses and individual bands exhibit an unphysical dispersion.
-Too small a BvK supercell does not allow for a natural decay of the density matrix, but rather introduces a spurious periodicity as described in Section III A. The extent to which artifacts of non-convergent calculations based on coarse k-point samplings manifest themselves is system-specific.
-As an example shown in the Supplementary Material [70], armchair graphene nanoribbons (AGNRs) turn out to be a much more benign system and convergence is achieved rapidly.
-We refer to the Supplementary Material [71] to obtain further investigations covering two-dimensional h-BN monolayer and GaAs bulk.
+and MIC schemes reveals strong fluctuations of the band gap for nonconvergent k-point samplings $1 \times 1 \times n$, where $n \leq 20$.
+These fluctuations originate from artifacts in the band structure and can be avoided by either manually reducing the Coulomb truncation cutoff in TCI or removing outer shells of unit cells inside the Wigner-Seitz cell of the BvK supercell in MIC.
+We take the opportunity of this specific case to highlight the pitfalls of periodic Fock exchange in RSH-DFT(B).
+Figure 4 explicitly shows two fully converged band structures of Fig. 3, demonstrating that not only the gap size, but also all bands, calculated with TCI or MIC are virtually identical.
+Additionally, a nonconvergent band structure, originating from a density calculation with $1 \times 1 \times 6$ k-point sampling is included.
+For this choice of parameters the band gap collapses and individual bands exhibit an unphysical dispersion.
+Too small a BvK supercell does not allow for a natural decay of the density matrix, but rather introduces a spurious periodicity as described in Sec.
+III A. The extent to which artifacts of nonconvergent calculations based on coarse k-point samplings manifest themselves is system specific.
+As an example shown in Fig. S1 of the Supplemental Material [43], armchair graphene nanoribbons (AGNRs) turn out to be a much more benign system and convergence is achieved rapidly.
+We refer to structures S3-S5 and Figs. S2 and S3 of the Supplemental Material [43] to obtain further investigations covering twodimensional h-BN monolayer and GaAs bulk.